Aizenthegreat/Bruteforce-DVWA/README.md

   - youll see in burpsuite that the login was captured. if you click on it, youll see your username and password.
     ![Screenshot 2025-11-02 223132](https://github.com/user-attachments/assets/9bc8beec-a402-4a4b-9610-b646f9fe734d)

-  -now were going to click it and forwad it to intruder.
-Once inside intruder, highlight your password that'll be between $ signs.

  ![Screenshot 2025-11-02 223404](https://github.com/user-attachments/assets/03b3085c-78fc-4ec0-a96c-80fe966df97f)
 - now create another tab and create a file with random passwords. preferably ones that are very common. we'll head to payload config in intruder and upload that file.